imanmansour86/E-Commerce-Back-End/README.md

 ## Features

 The tables have association established in Sequelize models to create the following relationships: Product belongs to Category, and Category has many Product models.
 Product belongs to many Tag models, and Tag belongs to many Product models.
 Products can have multiple tags and tags to have many products by using a ProductTag model.

+## Tests

+To test the functionality of the routes, open Insomnia, specifiy the method in the request and enter the URL to be tested: Sincd the app uses app router, to GET routes for all the categories for example, enter URL http://localhost:3001/api/categories/ and hit send.
+The GET all products URL is http://localhost:3001/api/products, and GET all tags URL is http://localhost:3001/api/tags

 ## Built With